Passkey

 Passkey provides a secure and user-friendly alternative for submitting transactions to Sui.
 Built on the WebAuthn standard, passkey lets users authenticate and sign transactions using:

 Passkey simplifies authentication by removing the need to manage seed phrases or private keys manually.
-Instead, they rely on device-based authentication and cloud synchronization, allowing seamless, phishing-resistant access across multiple devices.
+Instead, it relies on device-based authentication and cloud synchronization, allowing seamless, phishing-resistant access across multiple devices.
+You can also use passkey in a multisig setup, which provides more flexibility to build secure and recoverable wallet experiences.

 By supporting the passkey signature scheme, Sui improves security and accessibility, making it easier for users to manage their accounts with hardened security.
-Passkey-based wallets are also tied to the origin, meaning they can’t be phished or used on a different site, which makes it a more secure authentication option.
+Passkey-based wallets are tied to the origin, meaning they cannot be phished or used on a different site.
+This makes passkey a more secure authentication option.

-Refer to the Typescript SDK support on how to add passkey support to your application.
-For product specification, refer to SIP-9.
+See the TypeScript SDK documentation to learn how to add passkey support to your application.
+For the product specification, see SIP-9.

 Passkey support is available in beta in Sui Devnet and Testnet.
-The Mainnet release is yet to be scheduled.
+The Mainnet release is not yet scheduled.

 Benefits of using passkey

-Users can sign transactions in Sui using passkey, where the passkey private key stays securely stored within the authenticator, reducing the risk of key extraction attacks.
+Sign transactions securely: Users can sign transactions in Sui using passkey, while the private key stays securely stored within the authenticator.
+This reduces the risk of key extraction attacks.
+Users can sign transactions in Sui using passkey, while the private key stays securely stored within the authenticator.
+This reduces the risk of key extraction attacks.

 Authenticate across devices

-Users can approve transactions on their mobile phones by scanning a QR code from a desktop browser.
-Cloud-synchronized passkey (such as those stored in Apple iCloud or Google Password Manager) lets users authenticate across multiple devices without manual key transfers.
+Users can scan a QR code displayed on a desktop browser with a mobile device to approve transactions.
+Cloud-synchronized passkey (such as those stored in Apple iCloud or Google Password Manager) lets users authenticate across multiple devices without manual key transfers. -

 Use hardware security keys

-Users can sign transactions with external security keys, such as YubiKeys, to add an extra layer of protection against phishing and unauthorized access.
+Users can sign transactions with external security keys, such as YubiKeys, to add another layer of protection against phishing and unauthorized access. -

 Authenticate with platform-based security